 This is about a strange encounter I had many years ago.
 It’s a lengthy one, but allow me to narrate it to you just the same.
-This happened on a late night at the fast-food joint where I was working at the time.
 I came from a middle-class family and although I should be able to live comfortably enough as a student, things went sour after my father’s passing.
-Tuition payments could be intense and so I had no choice but to find work to help out with the expenses.
-Luckily, I was able to land one nearby.
+Tuition payments could be intense and so I had no choice but to find work to help out with the expenses, luckily, I was able to land one nearby.
 The place was open 24-hours, however, it was not as popular as compared to the big names you’d usually go for.
-But it had decent food choices, making them a good-enough alternative for those who worked at the nearby commercial buildings and to the students who went to the university.
+But they had decent food choices, making them a good-enough alternative for those who worked at the nearby commercial buildings and for the students who went to the university.
 I worked on the graveyard shift, which meant, foot traffic wasn’t as high compared to daytime.
 Needless to say, it worked pretty well with what I needed — a peaceful place where I could focus to do a bit of studying while earning.
 The only setback was that the public transport wasn’t available during wee hours, either you’d wait it out until daybreak or walk for a few kilometers to get to the nearest bus station which was ill-advised.
-Anyhow, I took the job.
-Besides, I didn’t have a choice really and truthfully, it was the least of my concerns.
-My shift starts very late, from eleven up until around five in the morning or a bit later depending on the day.
 On that particular night, when I clocked in to relieve the last guy, I remember feeling anxious about schoolwork but nowhere near the right mood for it.
 I was on a deadline and felt that I should hit the books the first instance I could jump into, it’s just that my mind wasn’t in the right place so to speak.
-In other words, I was too lazy to do anything.
-It was as if I had no control over my body and it appeared that there was no way to jumpstart it.

 There was quite a downpour making the mood sort of slow and quiet.
-Past midnight, the number of customers decreased as expected.
-The last of the customers was a couple making a last stop bite before heading home.
+Past midnight, the number of customers decreased as expected and the last of the customers were a couple making a last stop bite before heading home.
 After serving their food, they still hung around though, standing there by the counter.
-Usually they’d just go, but they didn’t.
-They seemed unsure, seemed undecided, on whether or not they’d order more or probably they were just waiting for the rain to let up.
-Anyway, I went on to my other routine wiping off the counter surface, got the mop, and started with the kitchen floor.
-And when I ducked down reaching for something on the lower counter compartments, I heard someone said hello to me.
-It sounded like it came all the way from the front entrance but when I resurfaced, instead seeing the couple, an old man was standing there in front me.
+Usually, they’d just go, but they didn’t.
+They were probably waiting for the rain to let up.
+Figuring that they’re through, I went on to my other routine wiping off the counter surface, I got the mop and started with the kitchen floor.
+And when I ducked down reaching for something on the lower counter compartments, I heard someone say hello to me.
+It sounded like it came all the way from the front entrance but when I resurfaced, instead of seeing the couple, an old man was standing there in front of me.
 The couple was gone and was sort of replaced by this new customer.
 Naturally, I was taken aback by how the man snuck up on me like that.
-I must have zoned out or something, I didn’t see him entering nor standing in line, he was like a stealthy cat.
+I didn’t see him entering nor standing in line, he was like a stealthy cat.

 “I think I’ll take one of each.”